jonxuxu/noisy-bot/README.md

 ## Pushing to production

 When you are sure the local version has your updates, and is working, you can push the code to production.
+We have turned off automatic deploys to Heroku because minor Github pushes will cause the dyno to restart and break instances of the bot that are currently on servers.
+Steps to deploy to production:

-To do so, simply stage and commit your changes and push to the main branch.
+1. Stage and commit your changes
+2. Push to the main branch
+3. On the Heroku dashboard, manually deploy the main Github branch.
+If you do not have access to the Heroku dashboard, contact a developer who does.

  -->